 I’m currently teaching a non-credit Hindi class at MIT Tata Center, and also have some time available for private tutoring and classes.
 Currently I’m offering beginning and intermediate classes, both in Cambridge.
 Please contact me for more information if you’re interested.

-I majored in Hindi-Urdu at Brown University, and did graduate study in the Harvard University Department of Sanskrit and Indian Studies.
-I also studied Hindi on an exchange program at Banaras Hindu University during college, at which time I lived with a Hindi-speaking family, worked at Sarada Ashram, and learned to play shehnai (poorly).
+When I returned to Brown University, I decided to major in South Asian Studies, and afterward did graduate study in the Harvard University Department of Sanskrit and Indian Studies.
+I also studied Hindi on an exchange program at Banaras Hindu University, at which time I lived with a Hindi-speaking family, worked at Sarada Ashram, and learned to play shehnai (poorly).
 I also learned a lot of Hindi working in an Indian restaurant after college.
 It really came together for me there, as I had long shifts during which I had to speak Hindi and walk simultaneously!
 I guess that’s further evidence that communication-centered language study often works the best.
 Throughout the years, I’ve continued studying on my own and in reading groups with a Hindi instructor from Johns Hopkins (while I was living in Washington, DC) and Harvard (while living in Cambridge).
+In fall 2018, I completed an M.A. in Hindi-Urdu Foreign Language Pedagogy from Kean University.

-In the 90’s, I taught Hindi at the Language Exchange in Boston; and from 2000-2009, I taught at the India School in Bethesda, Maryland as well as worked as a Program Specialist at the Smithsonian Institution.
+I have taught Hindi-Urdu on and off for many years.
+In the 90’s, I taught Hindi at the Language Exchange in Boston; and from 2000-2009, I taught on weekends at the India School in Bethesda, Maryland while I worked as a Program Specialist at the Smithsonian Institution during the week.
 I moved back to Cambridge in 2010, where I’ve been teaching Hindi-Urdu since.
 In 2009 and 2011, I organized, along with the generous help and funding of the Director of the India School, a school field trip program for children in an underfunded Hindi-medium school in Pabsara, India (you can see some pictures on the Gallery page).
 It was the first time the school offered field trips, and the first time most of the children had visited nearby Delhi.
 The trips have now become a twice-yearly tradition.
+Before teaching at MIT Tata Center for the last three semesters, I served as Part-Time Lecturer of Hindi-Urdu at Boston University for two years.

-I try to gear my teaching to whatever students prefer, as everyone has different priorities and learning styles.
-But most beginning students are interested in developing their conversational skills, so I usually provide as many opportunities as possible to communicate in class.
+I try to gear my teaching as much as possible to whatever students prefer, since everyone has different priorities and learning styles.
+Most beginning students are interested in developing their communication skills, so I usually provide as many opportunities as possible to converse in class.
 I generally focus on introducing new vocabulary and grammatical features into structures that students already know somewhat, so they can increase proficiency without becoming overwhelmed, and review at the same time.
-Improving proficiency is really about exposure to comprehensible input, and it can be hard to get that exposure on your own, especially at the beginning levels.
-In class, the goal is to keep the conversation at levels that can be handled reasonably comfortably, and with confidence, while using authentic Hindi materials (songs, stories, advertisements, movies, etc.) whenever possible.
+It can be hard to get exposure to comprehensible input on your own, especially at the beginning levels.
+In class, the goal is to keep the conversation and other input at levels that can be handled reasonably comfortably, and with confidence, while using authentic Hindi-Urdu materials (songs, stories, advertisements, movies, periodicals, websites, etc.) whenever possible.
 I encourage students to bring their own materials if they wish.
-I also try to help students have structured conversations with Hindi-Urdu speakers they may know from outside of class.
+I also try to help students have structured conversations with Hindi-Urdu speakers in the community outside of class.

 If students are interested in doing homework, that will only help, but not all students have time to or want to do homework, in which case we can work with that as well.